-Incidents in recent years at the University of Tennessee and across the country—including acts of violence and discrimination and the handling of sexual assaults—have brought more attention to the need to address campus environment, culture and safety.
-We see it as our responsibility to ensure the safety of our students.
+Incidents in recent years at the University of Tennessee and across the country have brought more attention to gauging campus environment, culture and safety.
+Our responsibility is to help ensure the safety of our students.
 We also want our students to succeed within our campus communities.
 Understanding the experiences, perceptions and needs of students is critical to identifying strengths and opportunities for improvement.

 The survey includes questions about:

 - Intimidating, Offensive and Hostile Conduct